 This course explores some of the central questions in Social and Political Philosophy as well as some well-developed attempts to answer these questions: What makes a government legitimate?
 What should the goal of government be?
 Is it to maximize justice, to maximize liberty, to provide common defense, or something else?
 What is justice?
 What is liberty?
 Readings are drawn from prominent historical and contemporary thinkers like Plato, Aristotle, Hobbes, Locke, Rousseau, Marx, Mill, Rawls, Nozick, Cohen, Okin.

 This course is concerned with the nature of law and the relationship between law and morality.
-The course is centered on questions like the following: What is the connection between law and morality?
+The course is centered on questions like the following: What is the law?
+What is the connection between law and morality?
 Is it morally wrong to break the law?
 Is breaking the law sometimes morally permissible or even morally required?
 Should morality be legally enforced?
 To what extent, if at all, should legal decisions be influenced by moral beliefs?
 What are the relationships between legal, constitutional, moral, and political rights?
-How can legal punishment be morally justified?
-While pursuing answers to these questions through the work of leading legal philosophers, students read a number of actual court cases and discuss specific issues like hate speech, homosexuality, and capital punishment, among others.
-Crosslisted as PHIL 378 / PG 348
+Can legal punishment be morally justified?
+While pursuing answers to these questions through the work of leading legal philosophers, students read a number of actual court cases and discuss specific issues like hate speech and capital punishment, among others.

 The construct of race is omnipresent in the way people think, the way society is structured, and even in the materials that people use.
 Despite its omnipresence, race remains difficult to discuss, if it is discussed at all, because of its theoretical complexity, contested social history, and emotional triggers.
 This course challenges students to engage in courageous conversations about the nature of race and its relations to mind, language, and aesthetics.
 Students will confront difficult questions such as: What is race?
 How does race influence human cognition?
 How does race structure human communication?
 How does race shape human aesthetic preferences and artistic endeavors?
 Students use tools developed in different areas of philosophy and its cognate disciplines to construct answers to these difficult questions about race.
 At the same time, students learn that these difficult questions about race can challenge and extend common conceptions of analytic philosophy.

 This course is a study of a number of philosophical and political questions related to gender and with the relation between these two types of questions.
-The course will be concerned first, with metaphysical issues concerning gender: What is gender?
-How many genders are there?
-Is there an essence of womanhood or manhood that goes beyond certain physical characteristics?
-Are 'woman' and 'man' purely natural categories or are they to some extent socially constructed?
-Is gender a social/political concept?
+The course will be concerned first, with some metaphysical issues concerning gender: What is gender?
+Are gender terms purely natural categories or are they to some extent socially constructed?
 Second, with epistemological issues that relate to gender difference: Do women, for example, see the world differently from men?
 What kind of implications does this have for scientific and philosophical knowledge?
-Are there, for example, specifically female ways of thinking or reasoning?
-If so, to what extent are they marginalized?
-Do gender related values or political aims affect scientific knowledge?
-Finally, with ethical issues related to gender: What is gender oppression?
-What is sexism and heterosexism?
-Granted that everyone has an equal right to flourishing regardless of gender, is a woman's flourishing, for example, different from a man's?
-Are there specifically gendered roles for men and women?
-To what extent are we culturally biased when we think that women or those who don't conform to gender norms living in other cultures are oppressed?
-Cross-listed as PG/PHIL 390.
+Finally, with ethical issues related to gender: Granted that everyone has an equal right to flourishing regardless of gender, are there gender variations related to what constitutes flourishing?
+To what extent are we culturally biased when we think that those who don't conform to the gender norms of other cultures are oppressed?
+In investigating questions such as these, the course will consider a diversity of perspectives, exploring intersections between gender and other social categories such as race or class and contrasts among different gender theories.

 Conducted as an advanced seminar, the course addresses topics from the history of philosophy, typically concentrating on a major philosopher or philosophical movement.
 Each student writes and presents a substantial seminar paper related to the course.
 Representative course topics include Plato, the Stoics, Ancient and Modern Skepticism, Aquinas, Rationalism, Hume, Idealism, Nietzsche, the Pragmatists, and Russell and Wittgenstein.